DeviRule/Ecs171_group-project/README.md

 The output will be automatically saved to current folder or printed out during runtime.

+For **decision tree** script, please extract code to parent directory.

 ### Outline
 The project consists of file scripts, together with utility functions inside the file folder ```Utility```.